bdlucas1/diff3d/README.md

-This Python program provides a simple and robust way to visually compare 3d files such as STL, OBJ, 3MF, and STEP.
+This Python program provides a simple, fast, and robust way to visually compare 3d files such as STL, OBJ, 3MF, and STEP.
 The unchanged parts of the objects are shown in gray, while the changed parts are shown in contrasting colors that stand out, illustrated by the following